Breaker of Chains: In the Riverlands

 Sandor and Arya continue their journey to the Vale.
-A farmer invites them to spend the night with him; when Arya wakes, she finds Sandor has robbed the farmer.
+A farmer invites them to spend the night with him; when Arya wakes, she finds Sandor has beaten and robbed the farmer.

 Outside Meereen

 Daenerys' army arrives at Meereen and Daario agrees to fight their champion.
-After he kills the knight, Daenerys addresses Meereen's slaves, declaring that she intends to bring them freedom, and uses catapults to shoot barrels of broken slave collars as proof.
+After Daario kills the knight, Daenerys addresses Meereen's slaves, declaring that she intends to bring them freedom, using catapults to shoot barrels of broken slave collars as proof.

 Production

 "Breaker of Chains" was written by executive producers David Benioff and D. B. Weiss, based upon the source material, Martin's A Storm of Swords.
 The controversial Jaime-Cersei scene was adapted from chapter 62 of A Storm of Swords (Jaime VII).
 Other content came from chapters Sansa V, Tyrion IX and Daenerys V.

-Linguist David Peterson, who created the languages High Valyrian and Dothraki for the show, hid an easter egg in the episode's translations.
+Conlanger David Peterson, who created the languages High Valyrian and Dothraki for the show, hid an easter egg in the episode's translations.
 When the Champion of Meereen is shouting insults at Daenerys in Low Valyrian, the exact words are translated as the same insults the French character was saying in Monty Python and the Holy Grail.
 The easter egg was Weiss's idea.